 The U.S. Commercial Service recommends that U.S. companies consult a local attorney to execute an agency or distribution contract and to thoroughly vet the prospective partner by conducting a background check.
 Formality, personal relationships and trust are key ingredients for a long lasting contract.
 Colombians want to know their supplier or business partner personally before deciding whether he or she is trustworthy.
 U.S. companies seeking agents, distributors, or representatives in Colombia should consider contacting the U.S. Commercial Service office to request assistance in entering the Colombian market.

 There are three common forms of organizing your business in Colombia: a corporation, a limited liability partnership, and a branch or subsidiary of a foreign corporation.
-The Bogotá Chamber of Commerce’s new program has simplified considerably the process of establishing a business in Colombia.
-The Chamber developed this program with the support of the Inter American Development Bank (IDB) and several Colombian public and private entities.
 U.S. firms should obtain legal and tax related advice from a Colombian law firm or accounting firm.
-The U.S. Commercial Service office has a list of attorneys and accountants on its website: http://export.gov/colombia/.
+The U.S. Commercial Service office has a list of attorneys and accountants on its website: www.buyusa.gov/colombia/en

 Companies should follow these additional steps, at a minimum, when establishing a business in Colombia: